Shirajuki/anki-redesign/config.md

-This is documentation for this add-on's configuration, in _markdown_ format.
+This is documentation for this add-on's configuration:

+- User customization TBA